 The Blueline Paddlesurf Team out of Santa Barbara, California was back this summer enjoying the surf and whales of Nuqui in the Pacific coast of Colombia.
+This is their second trip to Colombia.

 *** Local Cartagena kitesurfer getting massive air during a storm that brought winds and massive waves (mar de leva effect)***

+Colombia has a grand variety of magical spots to go kiteboarding.
 From thousands of miles on the Caribbean, the opportunities for a kite adventure are unlimited.
 In the Caribbean, the whole Colombian coastline can be kitesurfed….in other words from Capurgana, to Isla Fuerte, to Barranquilla, to Cartagena, to Playa Blanca, to Islas del Rosario, to Riohacha, to Cabo de la Vela to Punta Gallinas.

 The best time to go for most of the Caribbean coast is from November to April when the Caribbean trade winds are in effect.